 We define metrics for two broad purposes: enabling model selection and measuring model performance.
 For the former, a straightforward choice is the value of the loss function, given in Eq.
 1, averaged across all batches and epochs: reducing the loss improves the model.
-Since we are predicting a mixture distribution rather than a point estimate of the output, we use a variation of the Kullback-Leibler (KL) divergence to measure the distance between distributions, where $C{\psi}$ is the cumulative distribution function (CDF) of fire frequencies or sizes predicted by the MDN, and $\hat{C}$ is the empirical CDF estimated from data.
+As our model size is small, we ignore the effects of model complexity that may be included through metrics such as the Akaike Information Criterion (AIC).
+Since we are predicting a mixture distribution rather than a point estimate of the output, we use a variation of the Kullback-Leibler (KL) divergence to measure the distance between distributions, where C{ψ} is the cumulative distribution function (CDF) of fire frequencies or sizes predicted by the respective MDN, and \hat{C} is the empirical CDF estimated from data.
 Unlike the ratios of the probability density functions used in calculating the classic KL divergence, we adopt a ratio of the CDFs which is an equivalent estimator in the asymptotic limit (Perez-Cruz, 2008).
 We also perform leave-one-out cross validation (LOO-CV) to approximate the model's generalization error.
 Specifically, we create subsets of fires by excluding the fires that occurred in 1 contiguous year for all years in our study period and report the validation accuracy averaged over all such subsets as the LOO-CV score.

 Having selected a model, we characterize its performance by measuring, statistically, how well or poorly the modeled time series fits the observed data.
 We use the Pearson's correlation coefficient, r, to gauge the proportion of variance in the observed data explained by the predicted time series.
-Moreover, to account for the point-wise uncertainty that we obtain from our MC simulations, we use the chi-squared statistic, as a measure of the goodness-of-fit for all frequencies or area burned at a particular spatiotemporal scale, $S_T$ .
-To ensure uniformity of scale, we report the reduced chi-squared statistic, $\chi_r^2$ , which is the chi-squared value defined above divided by the degrees of freedom.
+Moreover, to account for the point-wise uncertainty that we obtain from our MC simulations, we use the chi-squared statistic.

+$$\chi^2 = \sum{n \in S_T} \frac{(y_n - \hat{y}n)^2}{\hat{\sigma}n^2},\tag{7}$$ as a measure of the goodness-of-fit for all frequencies or area burned at a particular spatiotemporal scale, S_T .
+To ensure uniformity of scale, we report the reduced chi-squared statistic, χ_r^2 , which is the chi-squared value defined above divided by the degrees of freedom.
 In our case, the degrees of freedom are simply given by the number of years with non-zero values minus the number of parameters.

-$$\chi^2 = \sum{n \in \mathcal{S}T} \frac{(y_n - \hat{y}n)^2}{\hat{\sigma}n^2},\tag{7}$$